lachatak/kafka-cli-config-helper/README.md

 ```
 It will collect connection properties and credentials based on your configuration and create `.generated/my-configuartion` directory with files needed to be able connect to kafka from you localhost.

-- execute. copy relevant command into your terminal from `.generated/my-configuartion/README.md`
+- execute.
+Open `.generated/my-configuartion/README.md`.
+In the command sections there are several popular kafka actions ready to be used.
+All you need to do is to copy the command into a terminal window and run.
+Underlying config file and credentials will be mounted into the docker container.
 ```bash
 docker run -v /tmp/kafka/.generated/my-configuartion:/tmp confluentinc/cp-kafka:latest kafka-topics \
 --bootstrap-server localhost:9092  \